shubham1810/MS-D_Net_PyTorch/README.md

 └── gt (ground truth data)
 ```
 This structure is to be used for all dataset creation and adaptation pruposes.
 Change congif file and `config.py` for different dataset.

+## Acknowledgements

+Thanks to the authors of the Paper: [A mixed-scale dense convolutional neural network for image analysis](http://www.pnas.org/content/early/2017/12/21/1715832114) (Pelt, D. M. *et. al.*)